Skip to content

 original_nodes = np.copy(nodes)

-# Add the start and end nodes to the node list
+# Append end and start nodes (if provided) to the node list

 if end_nodes is not None: